 Several years ago I connected with Bill’s daughter that he never met.
-I was very happy to find that rather than being downcast by the tragic loss of her father, she is a cheerful enthusiastic young lady who now champions various Veteran’s causes.
+I was very happy to find that rather than being downcast by the tragic loss of her father, she is a cheerful, upbeat young lady who now champions various Veteran’s causes.
 She has a family of her own and still lives in her hometown of Everly, Iowa, near her mother and sister.

-On Memorial Day, in addition to Bill, I think of all our warriors who have passed, and also of the families they left behind…and I wish the best for them all.
+Each Memorial Day, in addition to Bill, I think of all our warriors who have passed, in all of our wars, and also of the families they left behind…and I wish the best for them all.